 Sign up for the PPE Prospective Majors email list to receive emails about upcoming PPE events.

 Since inception at Penn, PPE has been popular and today it is one of the largest majors in the College of Arts and Sciences.
-The major is intended to prepare its graduates for careers as diverse as public policy, consulting, journalism, law, and international affairs, among others.
+The major is intended to prepare its graduates for careers as diverse as public policy, consulting, business, journalism, law, and international affairs, among others.
 It is an excellent pre-law major and it also offers suitable preparation for graduate study in any of the constituent disciplines.
 As you explore your major options, take the time to consider how you might be interested in focusing the major and the kinds of opportunities a PPE major affords.

 Having a chat about PPE